Bengaluru BDA Masterplan 2015

 Is the BDA Revised Master Plan 2031 in force for Bengaluru now?

-No. The draft RMP 2031 was rejected after public opposition and has not been notified.
+No. The draft RMP 2031 was withdrawn by BDA in July 2020 after public opposition and has not been resubmitted or notified.
 The RMP 2015, notified vide G.O.
 UDD 540 BEM AA SE 2004 dated 22 June 2007, remains the operative plan for all land-use decisions within the BDA Local Planning Area.

 Which Bengaluru corridors carry the highest risk of AG-zone fraud?